tcae/FollowUpward/README.md

 - black list of cryptos that should not be considered for trading due to
   - trading volume below certain threshold
   - too many no trade breaks indicating  a limited number of market participants

+## Ideas and Observations

+### Design ideas

+CryptoData shall be extended to store and get data quick and easy but there shall be a layer in between to enable classes using the same data for different things, e.g.

+- features normalized, capped, masked (use some for visualization and others for ML)
+- ohlcv gaps stored but without gaps used
+- target classes or regression values

+### Oberservations

+Gradient alone may be insufficient - gain between gradient sign changes may be significant, e.g. mid term gaining crypto shows small losses between gradient sign changes but big gains.
+Hence the last complete loss and the last complete gain per aggregation may add value.

+Which aggregation is most profitable?
+Depends on last observed gains/losses, the liquidity (do I find a counterpart at the price I want to trade?)